orpheuslummis/defiyieldselect/README.md

 - Score each pair of curves (`score`)
 - Expose the scores via a Web JSON API (`serve`)

-Work done for Bowhead by Orfeo Lummis in 2021.
+Work done for Bowhead by Orpheus Lummis in January 2021.

-## How to use
+## How to run

 Run locally with docker: `./run-local-docker.sh`